BEST BARCELONA TAPAS BARS AND RESTAURANTS

 Quimet i Quimet

-If you don’t mind standing, you’ll love another of my favorite Barcelona tapas restaurants.
+If you don’t mind standing, you’ll love another of my favorite Barcelona tapas restaurants in the Poblesec district.
 Halfway between a deli grocery and a bar, their specialty are bread buns with assorted toppings.
 They prepare them right in front of you, while you are standing by the counter.
 It’s a quite small venue, and the owners are superfriendly.

-The Born district is a great area to eat tapas in Barcelona, and from all the tapas bars there, I love Xampanyet.
+The Born district is a great area to eat tapas in Barcelona, and from all the tapas bars there, I love Xampanyet – a must stop in our Barcelona Tapas Tours.
 This Barcelona restaurant has been owned by the same family for 4 generations and they have one of the best Spanish omelets in town.
 Order some ham and cheese and pair it with the house sparkling (Xampanyet means “little champagne”).
 It’s a crowded place, but getting one of their coveted tables is an amazing experience!

 AND BONUS!
 Did you know you could eat Michelin-starred tapas in Barcelona?